jul13579/le-lan-launcher/README.md

 The necessary changes are very few, so feel free to see the patches in the *patches* directory.

 ## Features
-* Fancy customization features, including unicorns ;D
+* Fancy customization features, including unicorns! :unicorn::rainbow:
 * Multilanguage support, currently english and german only!
 * Set a playername in settings, which can be automatically set in numerous games (see config)
 * Download/browse/delete games, pause distribution of specific games, specify multiple launch configurations (see config)